Households - statistics on financial assets and liabilities

 The compilation of financial accounts follows the European System of Accounts 2010 (ESA 2010).

 Eurostat’s website includes detailed financial accounts by country.
 Financial accounts are published in consolidated and non-consolidated forms; within this article the latter are presented.
 As a rule, the accounting entries in ESA 2010 are non-consolidated, as a consolidated financial account requires information on the counterpart grouping of institutional units.
 Note that data for the EU-28 and euro area (EA-19) aggregates are calculated as a sum of data for EU Member States; no adjustment is made for flows between Member States.

 The household sector

 Data for 2012 and more recent years are available separately for the household sector and for the sector of non-profit institutions serving households.
 For data before 2012, these sectors were combined under a single heading.
-As such, any time series analyses are based on this combined aggregate to maintain comparability.
+As such, any time series analyses are based on this combined aggregate to maintain comparability (there is a break in series for the EU-28 and euro area aggregates, as well as for Slovakia in 2012).
 The non-profit institutions serving households sector is relatively small and the relative share of the household sector in the combined aggregate is presented in Figures 5 and 6.

 In general, sole proprietorships and most partnerships that do not have an independent legal status are considered to be part of the household sector, rather than as corporations (financial or non-financial).
 However, there are sometimes practical difficulties in delineating ‘quasi-corporations’ (unincorporated businesses with the characteristics of companies) between corporations on one hand and the household sector on the other, which may influence the scope and comparability of the data presented as well as the internal consistency of the full set of accounts.